sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ℹ️ If the `monitoring component` is not included in your overlay, adding the `remove/daemonset component` would result in errors because there will be no daemonsets to remove.

+---

 ## Storage class

 A storage class is required for all persistent volume claims by default.
 It must be configured and created before deploying Sourcegraph to your cluster.
 See [the official documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/#changing-the-reclaim-policy-of-a-persistentvolume) for more information about configuring persistent volumes.

-**Kubernetes 1.19 and higher required**

 ### Google Cloud Platform

 **Step 1**: Read and follow the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for enabling the persistent disk CSI driver on a [new](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver#enabling_the_on_a_new_cluster) or [existing](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver#enabling_the_on_an_existing_cluster) cluster.